f321x/nostr-subswap-provider-cln/README.md

 ### <u>Incentives (Reason to run this plugin alongside CLN)</u>
 The swap provider can charge a proportional fee for the liquidity provided.
-There is no risk of financial loss for the swap provider, as the swap is atomic and the mining fees required to unwind a failed swap are settled by a separate lightning payment.
+There is no risk of financial loss for the swap provider, as the swap is atomic and the mining fees required to unwind an unclaimed swap are settled by a separate lightning payment.
 A competitive fee can be chosen according to market conditions, fees of other providers can be seen in the Electrum Wallet.